kitconcept/kitconcept.contentcreator/README.rst

 and creates the content in a tree like from `content.json` using the runner, and object by object using the standalone json files.

+The ``images`` folder is blacklisted to support the images folder to be inside the creator folder.

 In your setuphandlers.py you need to::